6 Must-Do Things in Bar Harbor and Acadia National Park

 2. Explore Downtown Bar Harbor

-- Grab a drink on the lawn of Ivy Manor Inn (the lawn is dog-friendly)
+• A drink on the lawn at Ivy Manor Inn

-- Eat lobster at Bar Harbor Lobster Co. (the outdoor patio is dog-friendly)
+• A lobster roll at Bar Harbor Lobster Co.

 town of Bar Harbor surrounded by fall trees